Caring for your Jewellery

 Professionally Clean your Pieces

 Consider going to a local store (jeweler) that usual does it complimentary.
-The main reason is that common products may have abrasive materials in it that can scratch your metal or stones!
-Chemicals can also damage your stones if they are poureous or have surface reaching fractures (cracks) e.g. Opal, Emerald, Sapphire/Ruby.
+The main reason is that common products may have abrasive materials in it that can scratch your metal or stones.
+Chemicals can also damage your stones if they are porous or have surface reaching fractures (cracks) e.g. Opal, Emerald, Sapphire/Ruby.

 Solid vs. Gold Plating